1024pix/prompt-eng-interactive-tutorial/Claude-JS-Tutorial/README.md

 ## Course Structure and Content

 This course is structured to allow you many chances to practice writing and troubleshooting prompts yourself.
-The course is broken up into **9 chapters with accompanying exercises**, as well as an appendix of even more advanced methods.
+The course is broken up into **10 chapters with accompanying exercises** (Chapters 0-9), as well as **3 appendix chapters** covering advanced methods.
 It is intended for you to **work through the course in chapter order**.

 **Each lesson has executable JavaScript code** where you can experiment with the examples in the lesson and see for yourself how changing prompts can change Claude's responses.
 There is also an [answer key](https://docs.google.com/spreadsheets/d/1jIxjzUWG-6xBVIa2ay6yDpLyeuOh_hR_ZB75a47KX_E/edit?usp=sharing) for the original Python version.